 ESS2.
 Earth’s Systems

 2-ESS2-1.
-Compare the effectiveness of multiple solutions designed to slow or prevent wind or water from changing the shape of the land.*
+Investigate and compare the effectiveness of multiple solutions designed to slow or prevent wind or water from changing the shape of the land.*

 Clarification Statements:

 Solutions to be compared could include different designs of dikes and windbreaks to hold back wind and water, and different designs for using shrubs, grass, and trees to hold back the land.